Tenrec-Builders/pi-scan/README.md

 * [Canon PowerShot ELPH/IXUS 160 image](http://tenrec.builders/pi-scan/latest/pi-scan-camera-elph160-latest.zip)

 Use these images at your own risk.
 These images may damage your camera.
 During early testing of the ELPH 160 image, one camera was bricked and the root cause of this problem was never definitively found.
 See [this link](http://chdk.setepontos.com/index.php?topic=12321.140).

+Other CHDK-compatible cameras may or may not work.
+If you want to try it out, just install the full CHDK package for the appropriate camera and firmware you use.
+If it works then great.
+If not, then you might have to dig into the debug log, code, and CHDK forums to see why not.
+While I don't support other camera models myself, I am willing to accept pull requests with patches to make Pi Scan compatible with other cameras.

 # Installation